 4. If the Buyer cancels the order in full or in part or does not comply with his obligation to take goods, the Buyer shall owe the Seller a sum of € 25.00 per 1.000 pieces of Waal format bricks or West format equivalents that are cancelled or not purchased by the Buyer.
 The Buyer owes this sum without there being any requirement to issue a notice of default or the Seller actually suffering loss as a consequence of the cancellation or failure to take bricks.
 The above does not apply if the cancellation or failure to take bricks concerns no more than 10% of the total number of Waal Format bricks or Waal format equivalents to which the order relates.
 If the cancellation or failure to take relates to more than 10% then the above-mentioned sum is owed on all cancelled or non-taken bricks.
 Cancellation can never take place with respect to bricks already delivered.
 The Buyer is bound to compensate the Seller for the damage that results from the cancellation or from the failure to take goods in so far as this loss exceeds the amount that the Seller shall owe on the grounds of the above.
 That which is deﬁned in this article does not affect the right of the Seller to claim compliance with possibly compensatory damages instead of the above-mentioned amount.

 4a.
-Amendments to the agreement. of whatsoever nature, shall only be effective if they have been agreed in writing between the Seller and the Buyer.
+Amendments to the agreement. of whatsoever nature shall only be effective if they have been agreed in writing between the Seller and the Buyer.
 If the Buyer, after the agreement comes into effect. wishes to make changes in the execution thereof. it is up to the Seller to determine whether, and if yes, under what terms & conditions these amendments can still be accepted in the context of the agreement.
 Seller is entitled to charge the Buyer in the event of amendments to the agreement (of whatever nature) for the higher costs involved in such amendments.

-5. The place and time of the loading at the factory of the Seller is regarded. in all cases, as the place and time of the transfer of ownership of the goods by the Seller.
+5. The place and time of the loading at the factory of the Seller are regarded. in all cases, as the place and time of the transfer of ownership of the goods by the Seller.
 After loading the Seller is not obliged to deal with complaints in relation to colour. quality, form. numbers etc. without prejudice to that which is deﬁned in Articles 9 to 14.
 The Buyer is considered at the time of the transfer of ownership to be aware of the quality of the purchased goods and the possible uses thereof.
 The Seller shall strive to deliver within the delivery time stated in the agreement.
-Exceeding the delivery time shall not cause the default as intended in Article 6.83 sub a Civil Code to come into effect, unless the Seller and the Buyer have expressly agreed in writing that a delivery time shall be regarded as binding.
-In this latter case the Seller is only liable in the case of a delay in delivery for the demonstrable damage suffered by the Buyer to a maximum of the invoice amount of the delayed part of the delivery.
+Exceeding the delivery time shall not cause the default as intended in Article 6.83 sub a Civil Code to come into effect unless the Seller and the Buyer have expressly agreed in writing that a delivery time shall be regarded as binding.
+In this latter case, the Seller is only liable in the case of a delay in delivery for the demonstrable damage suffered by the Buyer to a maximum of the invoice amount of the delayed part of the delivery.
 The Buyer is not entitled. in the case of a delivery time agreed as binding being exceeded. to suspend or not to comply with any obligation towards the Seller.
 In all other cases of delay in the delivery the Seller is not liable for any damage resulting from this delay for the Buyer.

-6. If “Delivery carriage paid works" or "Franco delivery address" has been stipulated that stipulation is considered only to relate to the transport costs and the transport risk and thus not to the place and time of the transfer of ownership and consequently also not to the moment of the transfer of risk of the delivered goods.
-In that case the price includes the transportation of the goods to the unloading site. provided this lies on a surfaced road or can be normally accessed by the vehicle used carrying a full load.
+6. If “Delivery carriage paid works” or “Franco delivery address” has been stipulated that stipulation is considered only to relate to the transport costs and the transport risk and thus not to the place and time of the transfer of ownership and consequently also not to the moment of the transfer of risk of the delivered goods.
+In that case, the price includes the transportation of the goods to the unloading site. provided this lies on a surfaced road or can be normally accessed by the vehicle used carrying a full load.
 Unloading then takes place alongside the vehicle or vessel at the place indicated by the Buyer, taking into consideration the above.

-7. Transportation is provided by the Buyer in the case of “delivery ex factory".
+7. Transportation is provided by the Buyer in the case of “delivery ex-factory”.
 The Buyer and the Seller can agree that the transportation is provided by the Seller at the expense of the Buyer.
-In that case the transport risk is also at the expense of the Buyer.
+In that case, the transport risk is also at the expense of the Buyer.
 The Seller can charge the Buyer for any transport insurance taken out by him.

 Taking up Goods